-Cereals are the most prominent source of protein in human food (Shewry, 2007) but approximately equal to 50% of total harvested cereal grains suffer losses during storage (Fornal et al., 2007).
-Insects are the main cause of quantity (reductions in weight) or quality (commercial value and seed viability) in grains Mohale et al. 2010 concluded that the very serious primary insect pests of stored grains/ products are the coleopterans.
-Microwave radiation is essentially results from the dielectric heating effect, and when produced in grain, the insects damaging these are heated at a faster rate than the products, that may be possible to reach a lethal temperature for insects (Vadivambal et al., 2006).
-Thus, the microwave radiation can be used as a control method for stored product insects.
+Cereals are the most prominent sourc of protein in human food (Shewry, 2007) but approximately equal to 50% of total harvested cereal grains suffer losses during storage (Fornal et al., 2007).
+Insects are the main cause of quantity (reductions in weight) or quality (commercial value and seed viability) loss in grains Mohale et al. 2010 concluded that the most serious.
+Primary insect pests of stored grains/ products are the coleopterans.
+Microwave radiation is essentially results from the dielectric effect, and when produced in grains, the insects damaging these are heated at a faster rate than the products, that may reach a lethal temperature for insects (Vadivambal et al., 2006).
+Accordingly the microwave radiation can be used as a control method for stored product insects.
 This study evaluates the effect of microwave radiation on the Tribolium castaneum (Herbst) from the Sakaka stores.